tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 in the output state.
 This ouptut state can then be used as a hash value.

-Key derivation is essentially calculating:
+To derive a key, we essentially hash both a context string, and the key material itself:

 $$
 H(\text{ctx} || m)
 $$

-so that different contexts can derive separate keys, and so that the key depends on the material we use.
+This makes it so that different contexts produce different keys from the same material.
+Blake3 also uses domain separation, so using the hash in KDF mode will produce a different value than actually hashing the context string and then the material.

 # ChaCha20-Poly1305

-Armed with a symmetric key, all that's left is to encrypt our data.
+Armed with a symmetric key, we can use it to encrypt our data.
 Not only do we want to encrypt it, but we also want to make sure that our data can't be tampered with.
 The classical approach is to encrypt the data, and then use some kind of HMAC